-This is a very old trick that I learned as a teenager from my grandfather.
-When you find a bolt, nut or screw that seems questionable, take a second to think about this well-proven method.
+Here is an old trick that I learned as a teenager from my grandfather.
+When you find a bolt, nut, or screw that seems questionable, take a second to think about this well-proven method.

-This is an example of a stripped Phillips head screw on an oil cover of a /6 engine.
-It looks hopeless, but it can be removed quite easily.
+Here is an example of a stripped Phillips head screw on an oil cover of a /6 engine.
+It looks hopeless, but it probably can be removed quite easily.
 I would use my hand impact tool.
-Make absolutely sure that you have the correct sized bit.
+Make sure that you have the correct sized bit.
 Then dip the tip of the Phillips screwdriver tip into valve grinding paste.
-The paste is made up of ground-up silicate or known as common sand.
-The small particles will take up a bit of space, but mostly they will really grab both the Phillips tip and the seemingly ruined screw.
+The paste is made up of ground-up silicate or known as sand.
+The small particles will take up a bit of space, but mostly they will grab both the Phillips tip and the seemingly ruined screw.
 Hold the impact tool tightly and give it small taps at first to see that the tip seats as well as it possibly can into the screw head.
 Hold the impact in the direction of unscrewing or counterclockwise for most fasteners.
-Now give it a hit.
+Now hit it.

-This is the impact tool that I have used for more than 40 years.
-It is currently fitted with a Phillips tip.
+This photo shows the impact tool that I have used for more than 40 years.
 This trick with valve grinding paste will also work on slot screws and hex head bolts.